syncfusion/blazor-docs/src/pivotview/pivot-table/getting-started.md

 `youtube:1roaubxylGc`

-## Importing Syncfusion Blazor component in the application
+## Importing Syncfusion Blazor Pivot Table component in the application

-1. Install the **Syncfusion.Blazor** NuGet package to the application by using the `NuGet Package Manager`.
+1. Install the **Syncfusion.Blazor.PivotTable** NuGet package to the application by using the **NuGet Package Manager**.
 2. You can add the client-side resources through CDN or local npm package in the `<head>` element of the **~/Pages/_Host.cshtml** page.

  ```html